gauzinge/SPS_June15_HowTo/README.md

         ./STARTRUN.hephy

-this loads the EUDAQ runcontrol and the EUDAQ log collector and brings up the GUI
+this Kills all previous instance of the  EUDAQ runcontrol start the runcontrol and the EUDAQ log collector and brings up the GUI

-3) in the EUDAQ barrack, one the real pcaidarc there is a Windows remote Desktop connection running -) NI PC
-        -) STControl
+3) On the CMSuptracker003 open a new terminal, start a remote connection to the tbdaqpc01.cern.ch (STControl) via

+        rdesktop-vrdb -g 1600x900 tbdaqpc01.cern.ch
+        User: TestBeamAdmin
+You will find the PW attached to the monitor

+4) Open the Developer Command Line on the Desktop and launch:

+        E:\icwiki_svn\USBPix\host\tags\release-5.3\bin\STControl_eudaq.exe -r 192.168.5.251

+4) Start a remote connection to the flhaida.cern.ch (STControl) via

+        rdesktop-vrdb -g 1600x900 flhaida.cern.ch
+        User: telescope
+You will find the PW attached to the monitor

-4) on the NI PC, navigate to C:\eudaq in the windows explorer and launch the
+5) on the NI Remote Desktopt navigate to C:\eudaq in the windows explorer and launch the

         StartNIproducer_and_TLU.bat

 this connnects the TLU and the telescope to the EUDAQ run control

-5) on the STControl PC, launch the following script from the CMD line

-        E:\icwiki_svn\USBPix\host\tags\release-5.3\bin\STControl_eudaq.exe -r 192.168.5.6

-This connects the FEI4 producer to the EUDAQ run control.
-The IP is to be verified!
-(J. Grossmann knows).

-6) on the Imac, navigate to the EUDAQ run control GUI and load the correct config file (remember, you are working on a remote PC!):
+6) Now om cmsuptracker go the EUDAQ run control GUI and load the correct config file (remember, you are working on a remote PC!):

         ~/eudaq/conf/cms_glib_Mimosa_fei4.conf

 This file contains all necessary settings for: Mimosa telescope, FEI4 plane & TLU.
 Be aware that the filename without the ".conf" has to be copied in the "Config" field.

 7) click "Config".
 This configures TLU and Telescope - be aware that there is significant lag in the remote connection so be patient and click only once!

+8) During the run monitor the errors of the RunControlLog

 ## Starting a Telescope Run